I learned a new word this weekend: Hyggeligt.

 I'm just going to lay this out here: I think it also has something to do with what you eat (Maybe this just speaks to me thinking with my tongue... what's new?).
 It's eating Grandma's gravy (cooked with love) or using the family pie recipe (passed from one baker to the next).
 Even if it's a new recipe, it's food that makes you feel cozy (for lack of a better English word) with every bite.

-That is what makes this recipe, for Grapefruit and Thyme Glazed Root Vegetables, a success (Finally!
-I got to the point!).
+This recipe, for Citrus & Thyme Glazed Root Vegetables, though certainly not a tradition for many people, is also hyggelit.
 It may not have been on your Thanksgiving menu ever before, but it communicates a feeling of warmth anyways.
 The familiar smell of roasted garlic.
 The sweetness of carrots and beets enhanced by grapefruit.
 Fresh herbs that really drive that rustic-recipe feeling home.

 Serves: 2-4 | Active Time: 30 minutes